rubenschagas/portainer/README.md

 ## OVERVIEW

-The objective of this README.md document file is to provide help on how to run the automated deployment of a [local] containerized Portainer service using a Docker Compose yml file, a powerful, lightweight management UI which allows you to easily build and manage containers your Docker host.
+The objective of this README.md document file is to provide help on how to run the automated deployment of a [local] containerized Portainer service, as a Proof of Concept (POC), using a Docker Compose yml file.

+The Portainer is a powerful, lightweight management UI which allows you to easily build and manage containers your Docker host.

 ## PREREQUISITES